x2vc/x2vc/src/site/markdown/usage.md

 You can specify one or multiple files on the command line.
 Be aware that there are currently [an issue](https://github.com/x2vc/x2vc/issues/3) with wildcards not working consistently on all platforms.

+You can use the option `-v` to enable debugging messages both on the console and in the log files.
+Use `-vv` or `-v -v` to enable trace logging - be aware that this will be **very** verbose indeed.
 More advanced options are available for further [configuration](config.html) and [logging](logging.html) purposes, but they are not required in most cases.

 ## Console output